 At British Business Bank there are two co-chairs – one from the workforce representatives, and the chief commercial officer, who is co-chair from the management perspective.
 This provides a ‘single point of contact’ for both reps and the executive committee.
-Otherwise, it can be messy having multiple points of contact between different reps and different executives.
 Clearly defined leadership of the meeting helps to co-ordinate how actions are allocated and makes sure things get done.

 At British Business Bank the two co-chairs meet ahead of each ICE meeting and go through one another’s hot topics – this forms the draft agenda, which is then shared at the reps, pre-meeting; the Colleague Forum then decides to finalise the draft agenda, adding or removing items as it sees fit, before the agenda goes to the chief people officer for final approval.
 This process, involving both management and workforce reps at multiple points, helps to keep the sense of a ‘joint meeting’ rather than two sides simply raising issues with one another.
 The result is an even mix of colleague and executive committee hot topics to discuss, though the workforce issues are discussed first so they don’t run out of time.

 So, what should employers do?

 Regardless of the process used to determine individual meeting agendas, there is a clear outline of the kind of things that need to be discussed in any ICE meeting.

 Start with a ‘state of the union’ style outline from management about the current strategic situation, including the opportunity for questions.

 Allow representatives to present hot topics they’ve collected from the workforce, along with other questions workers have for management.